 - Ability to work effectively with medical and allied health professionals within an interdisciplinary team

-Previous experience with augmentative/alternative communication systems
+- Previous experience with resonance assessment.

 Monday-Friday: with 1 longer and 1 shorter day of the week

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.